0-mostafa-rezaee-0/FORTRAN_Tutorial/0. Archive/Persian materials/1. Fortran - PDF & PPT - Teaching resources/Readme.md

 ```

 # Program output
-The Write command is used to print information on the screen. "," should be placed between the variables that are to be printed
+The `Write` command is used to print information on the screen. `,` should be placed between the variables that are to be printed.
 ```
 Write(*,*) a,b
 ```